What an exciting year we’ve had!

 Ahahaha–can you BELIEVE that?!!
 If you’re on the Home page here, look at the post just below/before this one…. one. year. ago.
 EXACTLY!!

-So if you want to see my Christmas decorations, learn about bitcoins, see our new truck, etc., AND you have 2 ten-minute slots available, here’s the link:
+So if you want to see my Christmas decorations, learn about bitcoins, here’s the link: veridium.io its a new player on the crypto scene that everyone should know about.
+If you want to see our new truck, etc., AND you have 2 ten-minute slots available,

 This takes you to my Christmas Letter channel on Youtube, and you can scroll down to find the videos.